-Legal Action for Women launched a dossier on 18 January detailing how the push to increase adoption in England, a policy that was set in motion by Blair’s government in 2000, is punishing women on low incomes.
+Legal Action for Women launched a dossier on 18th January detailing how the push to increase adoption in England, a policy that was set in motion by Blair’s government in 2000, is punishing women on low incomes.
 Labour MP and Shadow Minister for Children & Families, Emma Lewell-Buck, sponsored the launch of this research document at an event in the House of Commons.
-There was panel of campaigners from grassroots organisations, academics and a woman who’s daughter had had her child taken into care.
+There was a panel of campaigners from grassroots organisations, academics and a woman who’s daughter had had her child taken into care.
 I went along to the meeting and was moved, shocked and outraged by what I heard.

 The problem comes when you delve deeper into the statistics of which children have been adopted, are under Special Guardianship or have been taken into care – they are staggering.
 You are 11 x more likely to be in care if you are in the poorest 10% of people in England and, out of this poorest 10%, 1 in 30 children are in care.
 There has been a dramatic rise in the amount of children who are classified in need of investigation but at the same time an increase in investigations which find no abuse.